Skip to main content

 Step 1: Include the HTML for a Bootstrap Modal in index.html

 You can use any GenAI tool to generate the HTML for the Modal.
 Make sure to meet the requirements as mentioned below.
-Also, you are required to include the prompts used as mentioned above in the writeup.
+Also, you are required to document the prompts used as mentioned above in the writeup.

 1: Include Modal starter code:

-Set the id of the Modal to be event_modal
+Set the id of the Modal to be "event_modal"

 2: Form: